Rgmoogachiri/dsc-phase-1-project/README.md

 ### Results

+- From my findings, I found the best movie genres for the domestic and foreign markets.
+We also see the best genre for the combined audience, this can be used for big blockbuster movies.
+- The studios with the best revenue returns in both the domestic and foreign markets.
+We also see the studios with the best revenue returns in terms of the combined markets.
+- As the years progress the number we see a trend in the number of votes by year for the movies.
+We see  number of votes keeps decreasing since 2010, this may be caused by different factors such as audience perceiving new movies not as good as the old ones

 ### Conclusions

 - The ten most popular genres of movies for both the market audience.
 - The genres with the highest total revenue globally.
 This is the total revenue of both the domestic gross and foreign gross.
 This factors in both audiences and can be used for big box bluster movies
 - The genres with the highest domestic gross may vary different to total revenue and foreign gross of the genre due to the preference of the domestic audience
-- The genres with the highest foreign gross may vary different to the domestic revenue of the genre due to the preference of the foreign audience for the domestic audience:
+- The genres with the highest foreign gross may vary differently to the domestic revenue of the genre due to the preference of the foreign audience for the domestic audience:
 - The top ten studios with the best total revenue.
 These are the best-performing studios when it comes to making movies that will bring high revenue to the market at large.
 - Studios with the best revenue, domestic and foreign.
 These are the best-performing studios in their respective markets.
 The studio may vary with the different audiences, these been domestic and foreign